Require SMB Security Signatures

 Similarly, if client-side SMB signing is required, that client will not be able to establish a session with servers that do not have packet signing enabled.
 By default, server-side SMB signing is enabled only on domain controllers.

-Using SMB packet signing can degrade performance up to 15 percent on file service transactions.
+Using SMB packet signing can degrade performance on file service transactions, depending on the version of SMB and available CPU cycles.

 Associated security setting